semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 The file selector accepts star (`*`) and double-star (`**`) glob patterns.
 For example:

 - `/**/*` matches all files and folders in the namespace.
 We recommend setting this rule at the end of the list
-- `/logs/**/*.txt` matches all files with txt extension in the logs folder or any subfolders
+- `/logs/**/*.txt` matches all files with a `.txt` extension in the logs folder or any subfolders
-- `/screenshots/**/*.png` matches all PNG files in the screenshots folder and subfolders
+- `/screenshots/**/*.png` matches all files with a `.png` in the screenshots folder and subfolders
 - `build.log` matches the file exactly

 ## Usage pricing {#usage}

-Artifacts on the Semaphore Cloud are charged on the basis of:
+Artifacts on Semaphore Cloud are charged based on:

-- **Storage**: the amount of data stored, charged on a GB per month basis
+- **Storage**: the amount of data stored, charged on a GB-per-month basis
-- **Traffic**: download network traffic in jobs or from the website, charged in total GB of data per month
+- **Traffic**: download network traffic in jobs or from the website, charged by the total GB of data per month

 For more information, see [Plans and Pricing](https://semaphoreci.com/pricing)

 :::note

-When using [self-hosted agents](./self-hosted), you're in charge of setting up the artifact storage bucket.
+When using [self-hosted agents](./self-hosted), you're responsible for setting up the artifact storage bucket.
 Storage and transfer costs are charged by your cloud provider and depend on your infrastructure setup.

 :::